andrewtbiehl/kramdown-syntax_tree_sitter/README.md

 ## Development

-After checking out the repo, run `bin/setup` to install dependencies.
-Then, run `rake test` to run the tests.
-You can also run `bin/console` for an interactive prompt that will allow you to experiment.
+After checking out the project, run `bin/setup` from within it to install dependencies.

-To install this gem onto your local machine, run `bundle exec rake install`.
+Then run `bundle exec rake --tasks` to list all available Rake tasks.
+Each task can be invoked via `bundle exec rake <task name>`.
+For example, `bundle exec rake test` runs unit tests and `bundle exec rake smoke_test` installs the gem and runs a smoke test against it.
+Also, running `bin/console` starts an interactive prompt that allows for experimentation with the gem.

 ## Contributing